 I believe we’re all different and that there is no one-size-fits-all approach to psychological support.

 Counselling training doesn’t just stop when you qualify, it’s an ongoing career commitment.
-I’m a registered member of the BACP which means I agree to undertake a minimum of 30-hours study every year allowing me to continuously evolve as a practitioner and keep up-to-date with new developments.
+As a registered member of the BACP I agree to undertake a minimum of 30-hours study every year allowing me to continuously evolve as a practitioner and keep up-to-date with new developments.

 As human beings we already possess the inner resources to heal, evolve and overcome obstacles.
 Our entire survival as a species has been dependent on our ability to solve complex problems.